wp-plugins/vkontakte-share-button/readme.txt

 It supports all functions of VKontakte API and easy customizable:

-*  You can choose one of seven button appearance type include **custom**
+*  You can choose one of seven button appearance types include **custom**
 *  Place button on posts, pages and frontpage at will
-*  Select location of button: before or after content, on the left or on the right
+*  Select location of button: before or after content, on the left or right
 *  Exclude pages and posts by ID which should stay without buttons
 *  Choose description of content: forepart of post/page or global description for all site
 *  Can be used description from meta tag `description`